MNiMORPH/LSDTT-Guide/README.md

 ## Test the Terrace install

+To run the terraces you must have a channel heads (or "sources") file: Eel_River_DEM_ATsources.csv created by running the channel extraction, a coordinates file identifying upstream and downstream points (Eel_River_DEM_coordinates.csv), and a parameter file (LSDTT_terraces.param) in your folder.

 Navigate to the Example Data folder.

 Open `LSDTT_terraces.param` and edit it to include the proper path to